ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 enter at least a title and description so they can later identify the box.
 The Data Portal will make a call to the UOS with the inputted information.
-The UOS will generate a new UUID for the `ResearchDataUploadBox` and then tell the UCS to create a corresponding `FileUploadBox` with the same ID.
-The UOS will return the ID to the Data Portal, and the Data Steward will subsequently grant the relevant user upload access to the `ResearchDataUploadBox` by calling the UOS, which in turn talks to the CRS.
+The UOS will generate a new UUID for the `ResearchDataUploadBox` and then tell the UCS to create a corresponding `FileUploadBox`, which receives its own ID.
+The UOS will return the ID of the `ResearchDataUploadBox` to the Data Portal, and the Data Steward will subsequently grant the relevant user upload access to the `ResearchDataUploadBox` by calling the UOS, which in turn talks to the CRS.